vaibhavsagar/resume/resume.md

 - Engineering for high availability and zero downtime
 - Participating in an on-call rotation on a small team
 - Spoke at linux.conf.au, !!Con, and YOW!
 Lambda Jam

-### Participant at Recurse Center \hfill August--November 2016 ###

-- Learned Haskell by implementing Git parsers and serialisers  \hfill _Haskell_
-- Made a Git internals workshop and a web service that serves a Git repository as JSON
-- Presented at the September meeting of the New York Haskell Users Group and Hack && Tell 39
-- Contributed to the Glasgow Haskell Compiler and the IHaskell Jupyter kernel

 ### Software Engineer at Agileware \hfill January 2015--March 2016 ###